 We’re going to look at repairing dents in this article.

 Small chips in wood and binding can also be repaired using the drop fill method I will outline below, but depending on the extent of the damage and location you may need to employ some additional tactics to match the section of wood that has been removed.

 A dent is a compression e.g. a deformation.
 When this occurs the timber grains are not broken and instead have been squashed due to the force of the impact.

-The compressive strength of wood typically used for soundboards isn’t all that high, due to its requirements for being flexible and light.
-As a result if you have a Spruce top, the wood will dent fairly easily.
-Cedar, also being a softwood will dent easily but has a higher compressive strength, while Mahogany which is also used as a soundboard material, although less often is stronger again.
+As a result, a spruce top will dent fairly easily.
+Cedar, also being a softwood will dent easily but has higher compressive strength, while Mahogany which is also used as a soundboard material, although less often is stronger again.

 A chip on the other hand is when a small section has been completely removed from a larger one, and can only be fixed by replacing the piece missing.

 Depending on the force of the impact, in most cases, wood, and binding for that matter, will dent instead of chip, especially if ne,w as the material will be soft enough to cushion the impact unlike stone for example which is less forgiving.

 Steaming a Dent out of an Acoustic Guitar Fingerboard

 In my case, I had three main areas of focus and all were obvious dents along with some light scratches.
 Two of the dents could be repaired, while the smaller dents on the back of the neck were less noticeable, and repairing these would have carried some additional risks which I’ll explain shortly.